vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/endocrinology/endocrinology-hyperthyroidism.md

 - Radioiodine uptake scan if thyrotropin antibodies negative

+    - Note: if pt has had a contrasted study wtih radioactive iodine in the past 6 weeks, the RAI update scan will not be helpful

 - Treatment: methimazole, PTU, beta blockers, radioiodine ablation, surgery

 - Pts should be referred to endocrinology for treatment plan based on work up